 Multiple Lending Options

 Commerce Bank claims that it has lower fees than competitors and longer payback periods for major purchases.
-The bank’s business loans are fixed rate loans ranging from $10,000 to $2 million and are intended to finance machinery, equipment, vehicles, and expansions, or to acquire another business.
+The bank’s business loans are fixed rate loans and are intended to finance machinery, equipment, vehicles, and expansions, or to acquire another business.
 Commerce Bank also offers business real estate loans for purchasing or enhancing business location, with terms matched to the life of the asset.
 Lines of credit are also available.

 150 Years of Building Commerce